andreihar/andreihar/README.md

 - 🎓 Pursuing a Bachelor's degree in Computer Science with a specialisation in **Artificial Intelligence** and **Visual and Interactive Computing** at Simon Fraser University.

-- 👨‍💻 Currently enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of programming applications for the language.
+- 👨‍💻 Currently enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of applications for the language.

 - 📚 Learning **Natural Language Processing**, **Computer Vision**, and **Machine Learning**.